 There are lots of fine-dining locations in St. Louis, but few have the cache of The Ritz-Carlton.
 It is, afterall, The Ritz.
-Throw in a new dinner menu and the incredibly artistic work of their gifted in-house pastry chef. and you have a match made in heaven.
 Go ahead and splurge—get a room!
-Inquire about Valentine's Day packages that include champagne, brunch, and other goodies.
+Inquire about the Couples Escape, which features a personalized dining experience in your own room.
 Trust us, you deserve it.

 The Melting Pot

 Fondue may seem a little too obvious, the two St. Louis locations will be packed, and you'll need a reservation, But any meal that starts with cheese and ends in chocolate can't be a bad thing.
 The fact that you'll linger at the table for a couple of hours doesn't hurt either.
 Bring on the fondue forks!